 This committee is here to support families and children in the MBA program by providing a variety of activities including, but not limited to, play groups, park days, field trips, holiday parties, and activities for first time moms (i.e. Babes with Babes).
 Our goal is to strengthen family relationships and provide parents the opportunity to learn and grow in their roles as well as enrich the family life.

 The Fellowship Committee hosts social experiences that help build friendships, invite members to feel welcome and come together.
 Some great activities we host include “Night Outs,” dinner groups, group date nights, activities for spouses without children, and getting-to-know-you activities.
-We also sponsor the Guru Program which introduces incoming First Year spouses to wonderful and helpful Second Year mentors.
-Join the fun!
+So join if you love to have fun!

 Gifts of the Heart Exchange is a FREE clothing/item exchange that occurs four times during the school year.
 It is made up of donations from Kid to Kid stores in Lehi and Lindon, as well as donations from MBASA members, BYU students, and the community.
 The purpose of this committee is to help organize, set up, run, and clean up after each GOTHE event.
 It’s an amazing experience for both the giver and the receiver, so come join us!

 The service committee is ALL about the love!
 We provide many various opportunities for you to show love by giving your time and talents to lift and bless others in our community and within the MBASA family.
 By participating in these experiences you also feel the love and friendship that comes from working side by side with others and letting your own needs/concerns rest for a bit.
 Oh, and did we mention . . . we have a whole lotta fun!
-Some ideas for activities include, but are not limited to Service Gift Exchange, Rural Housing Development Project, Operation Share a Smile, Military Care Packages, Singing at Senior Centers, Food and Care Coalition, Your Community Cares, Bracelet Making for Juvenile Justice Services, BYU Women’s Services, etc. We also provide help and support for all of the new MBASA parents as well MBA families dealing with difficult and extenuating circumstances.
-We want YOU to feel the love.
+Some ideas for activities include, but are not limited to Service Gift Exchange, Rural Housing Development Project, Operation Share a Smile, Military Care Packages, Singing at Senior Centers, Food and Care Coalition, Your Community Cares, Bracelet Making for Juvenile Justice Services, BYU Women’s Services, etc. We want YOU to feel the love.
 Bring your ideas, bring your friends, and join us in becoming Difference-Makers!

 The Sports & Wellness committees supports MBASA members and their families in healthy living while promoting unity and providing friendship opportunities.
 This includes exercise (in all forms) and nutrition.
 Activities may include family hikes, runs, sports classes, exercise classes, morning workouts, kid sports, nutrition classes, etc. This committee will also set up and organize all intramural teams for MBASA members.